tensorzero/tensorzero/recipes/supervised_fine_tuning/fireworks/README.md

 # TensorZero Recipe: Supervised Fine-Tuning with Fireworks

-The `fireworks.ipynb` notebook provides a step-by-step guide to perform supervised fine-tuning with Fireworks based on data collected by the TensorZero Gateway.
+The `fireworks.ipynb` notebook provides a step-by-step recipe to perform supervised fine-tuning with Fireworks based on data collected by the TensorZero Gateway.

 ## Setup